-- The right to have the processing of your data suspended, for example if you want us to establish the accuracy of the data we are processing. - The right to receive a copy of data you have provided to us, and have that transmitted to another data controller (for example, another University or College). - The right to object to any direct marketing (for example, email marketing or phone calls) by us, and to require us to stop such marketing. - The right to object to the processing of your information if we are relying on a "legitimate interest" for the processing or where the processing is necessary for the performance of a task carried out in the public interest.
-The lawful basis for any particular processing activity we carry out is set out in our detailed table of processing activities. - The right to object to any automated decision-making about you which produces legal effects or otherwise significantly affects you. - Where the lawful basis for processing your data is consent, you have the right to withdraw your consent at any time.
+- The right to have any inaccuracies in your data corrected, which may include the right to have any incomplete data completed; - The right to have your personal data erased in certain circumstances; - The right to have the processing of your data suspended, for example if you want us to establish the accuracy of the data we are processing. - The right to receive a copy of data you have provided to us, and have that transmitted to another data controller (for example, another University or College). - The right to object to any direct marketing (for example, email marketing or phone calls) by us, and to require us to stop such marketing. - The right to object to the processing of your information if we are relying on a "legitimate interest" for the processing or where the processing is necessary for the performance of a task carried out in the public interest.
+The lawful basis for any particular processing activity we carry out is set out in our detailed table of processing activities [LINK]. - The right to object to any automated decision-making about you which produces legal effects or otherwise significantly affects you. - Where the lawful basis for processing your data is consent, you have the right to withdraw your consent at any time.
 When you tell us you wish to exercise your right, we will stop further processing of such data.
 This will not affect the validity of any lawful processing of your data up until the time when you withdrew your consent.
-You may withdraw your consent by contacting the PPH's Data Protection Officer
+You may withdraw your consent by contacting the relevant office within The Society of St Stephen's House that you are dealing with or that is processing your data, or by contacting the The Society of St Stephen's House's Data Protection

 Further guidance on your rights is available from the Information Commissioner's Office (https://.ico.org.uk/).
-You may also wish to contact The Society of St Stephen's House's Data Protection Officer on dpo@ssho.ox.ac.uk if you are considering how or whether to exercise your rights.
+You may also wish to contact the The Society of St Stephen's House's Data Protection Officer dpo@ssho.ox.ac.uk if you are considering how or whether to exercise your rights.
 You have the right to complain to the UK's supervisory office for data protection, the Information Commissioner's Office if you believe that your data has been processed unlawfully.